bigscience-workshop/bigscience/train/tr11-200B-ml/README.md

 emb | transf | transf ....| transf | emb
 ```

 So in this scenario no TP is needed, which should make the assembly much faster.
-But will require DS fixing their side.
+But will require DS fixing their side. or perhaps we could somehow hack on a dummy layer which will be like transformers? e.g. if it's the first or last layer it'd be an identity forward.

 Also the pipeline will be super long here, which to make efficient will require a huge global batch size.

 * with TP=2, PP=48

 1_063_342_592 params per layer, 19_140_166_656 bytes (19GB) per layer

-perhaps could squeeze 3 layers per gpu - then
+perhaps could squeeze 3 layers per gpu - but of course each gpu will be less efficient since it will have to do 3 pipe stages.

+* Other considerations

+Of course, we could make the model wider and shallower so for example with TP=1 perhaps we could fit a bit more width and use less layers. e.g. 530B model was NLAYERS=105, NHIDDEN=20480 - so it's much wider.